 Key takeaways

-• The visa is valid for 2 years, renewable for 3 more, and includes tax incentives under the Startup Law (24% flat rate).
+- The visa is valid for 1 year when issued by a consulate, or 3 years when applied for in Spain, renewable up to 5 years in total, and includes tax incentives under the Startup Law (24% flat rate).

 Obtaining a digital nomad visa in Spain remains one of the most attractive pathways for UK and non-EU citizens looking to combine remote work with the lifestyle benefits of Southern Europe.